keploy/community-blog/cm5nigjjv000f09mhhu8z50cl.md

 **Software Testing** is the most important step in the software development process.
 This process helps in validating and verifying that a software application is **Bug-free**, and the software is improved in terms of efficiency, accuracy and usability.

-Black Box Testing and White Box Testing are two most useful testing techniques for Software Testing.
+<mark>Black Box and White Box Testing</mark> are two most useful testing techniques for Software Testing.
 In this blog, we will be covering more about their definitions, advantages, disadvantages, their types, limitations and tools used for testing.

 ## What is **Black Box Testing?**